How to Accept Google Pay / Apple Pay / Microsoft Pay in WordPress

 Make sure you test the form first before your form goes live.
 You can toggle your entire site or individual payment forms between test and live modes (read more about Test mode).

 To embed the form, go to the post or page where you want to publish it.
 Then click on the + icon to add the WP Simple Pay block.
-Then choose a form you just created.
-And then, click Publish or Update.
+Then choose the form you just created and click Publish or Update.

 That’s it!